 Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period

 Customer Lifetime Value = Average Value of Sale × Number of Transactions × Retention Time Period × Profit Margin

 Customer Lifetime Value = Lifetime Value × Profit Margin

 The Net Promoter Score is an index ranging from -100 to 100 that measures the willingness of customers to recommend a company’s products or services to others.

-This metric helps companies evaluate and improve customer loyalty.
-It measures a customer’s overall sentiment of a brand.
+It helps companies evaluate and improve customer loyalty.
+Moreover, NPS measures a customer’s overall sentiment toward a brand.

 How to calculate net promoter score